AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-section-break-to-a-custom-form.md

 <ul>
 <li><a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md#add2" class="MCXref xref">Add a custom field to a custom form</a> </li>
 <li><a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/reuse-an-existing-field.md" class="MCXref xref">Reuse an existing custom field</a> </li> <!--
-<a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-image-or-edit-its-properties-in-a-custom-form.md" class="MCXref xref">Add or edit an image widget in a custom form</a>
+<li data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver"><a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-image-or-edit-its-properties-in-a-custom-form.md" class="MCXref xref">Add or edit an image widget in a custom form</a> </li>
 -->
 <li><a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/position-fields-in-a-custom-form.md" class="MCXref xref">Position fields and widgets in a custom form</a> </li>
 <li><a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md" class="MCXref xref">Add calculated data to a custom form</a> </li>